Back to Blog

 You can find further information about EFT at theInternational Centre for Excellence in Emotionally Focused Therapy www.iceeft.com or the British EmotionallyFocused Therapy Centre www.beftcentre.org

-NB: Bob and Vicky area fictional couple.
+NB: Bob and Vicky are a fictional couple.

 Get in touch